-Coke Consolidated previously leased the Snyder Production Center and an adjacent sales facility in Charlotte, North Carolina (the "Property") from Harrison Limited Partnership One ("HLP"), which is directly and indirectly owned by trusts of which J. Frank Harrison, III, the Company's Chairman and CEO, and Sue Anne H. Wells, a former director of Coke Consolidated and a greater than 5% beneficial owner of Coke Consolidated, are trustees and beneficiaries and of which Morgan H. Everett, Vice Chair of the Board of Coke Consolidated, is a permissible, discretionary beneficiary.
+Coca-Cola Consolidated previously leased the Snyder Production Center and an adjacent sales facility in Charlotte, North Carolina (together, the "Snyder Production Center") from Harrison Limited Partnership One ("HLP"), which is directly and indirectly owned by trusts of which J. Frank Harrison, III, the Company's Chairman and CEO, and Sue Anne H. Wells, a former director of Coca-Cola Consolidated, a greater than 5% beneficial owner of Coca-Cola Consolidated, the sister of Mr. Harrison and the aunt of Morgan H. Everett, are trustees and beneficiaries and of which Ms. Everett, Vice Chair of the Board of Coca-Cola Consolidated, is a permissible, discretionary beneficiary.
 The lease agreement with HLP was approved by the Audit Committee, a special committee of the Board of Directors, as well as the remaining independent members of the Board who did not have an interest in the transaction.
-On June 30, 2020, Coke Consolidated entered into an amendment to this lease with HLP to extend the term of the lease agreement by 15 years from January 1, 2021 through December 31, 2035, with an option for the Company to further extend the term for an additional five years.
-Total payments under the amended lease agreement with HLP were \$4.5 million in fiscal 2021.
-The principal balance outstanding under the amended financing lease as of December 31, 2021 was \$59.1 million.
-The first amendment to lease agreement with HLP was approved by the Audit Committee and a special committee of the Board formed at the time to consider purchase, lease and other alternatives available to the Company in connection with the scheduled expiration of the lease agreement with HLP.
-On March 17, 2022, CCBCC Operations, LLC ("Operations"), a wholly owned subsidiary of the Company, entered into a definitive purchase and sale agreement with HLP was terminated in connection with the purchase of the Property by Operations.
+On June 30, 2020, Coca-Cola Consolidated entered into an amendment to this lease with HLP to extend the term of the lease agreement by 15 years from January 1, 2021 through December 31, 2035, with an option for the Company to further extend the term for an additional five years.
+Total payments under the amended lease agreement with HLP were \$0.9 million in fiscal 2022.
+The first amendment to lease agreement with HLP was approved by the Audit Committee and a special committee of the Board of Directors formed at the time to consider purchase, lease and other alternatives available to the Company in connection with the scheduled expiration of the lease agreement with HLP.
+On March 17, 2022, CCBCC Operations, LLC ("Operations"), a wholly owned subsidiary of the Company, entered into a definitive purchase and sale agreement with HLP, pursuant to which Operations purchased the Snyder Production Center from HLP on such date for a purchase price of \$60.0 million.
+The amended lease agreement with HLP was terminated in connection with the purchase of the Snyder Production Center by Operations.

-Coke Consolidated leases its headquarters office facility and an adjacent office facility in Charlotte, North Carolina from Beacon Investment Corporation ("Beacon"), of which J. Frank Harrison, III is the majority stockholder and Morgan H. Everett is a minority stockholder.
-On December 30, 2019, Coke Consolidated entered into a new lease agreement with Beacon for a 10-year term from January 1, 2020 through December 31, 2029, with an option for the Company to renew the lease agreement for two successive terms of five years each.
-Total payments under the new lease agreement with Beacon were \$3.8 million in fiscal 2021.
-The principal balance outstanding under the new operating lease as of December 31, 2021 was \$28.2 million.
-The new lease agreement with Beacon was approved by the Audit Committee and a special committee of the Board formed at the time to consider purchase, lease and other alternatives available to the Company in connection with the scheduled expiration of the prior lease agreement with Beacon.
+Coca-Cola Consolidated leases its headquarters office facility and an adjacent office facility in Charlotte, North Carolina from Beacon Investment Corporation ("Beacon"), of which J. Frank Harrison, III is the majority stockholder and Morgan H. Everett is a minority stockholder.
+On December 30, 2019, Coca-Cola Consolidated entered into a new lease agreement with Beacon for a 10-year term from January 1, 2020 through December 31, 2029, with an option for the Company to renew the lease agreement for two successive terms of five years each.
+Total payments under the new lease agreement with Beacon were \$3.9 million in fiscal 2022.
+The principal balance outstanding under the new operating lease as of December 31, 2022 was \$25.5 million.
+The new lease agreement with Beacon was approved by the Audit Committee and a special committee of the Board of Directors formed at the time to consider purchase, lease and other alternatives available to the Company in connection with the scheduled expiration of the prior lease agreement with Beacon.